agbagerard/agbagerard/README.md

 * Developing server-side applications and APIs with **Node.js** and **Next.js**.
 * Practicing version control and collaboration using **Git** and **GitHub**.

-**My Portfolio:**

-Check out my portfolio website [link to your portfolio website here] to see some of the projects I've been working on, including:

-* **Image Search Engine:** A web application leveraging the Unsplash API.
-* **Barber Shop Website:** A responsive design for a local business.
-* **Calculator & Digital Clock:** Fundamental projects built with core web technologies.

 **Beyond the code:**

 When I'm not immersed in development, you can find me exploring the outdoors through hiking or dreaming about my future adventures, which include visiting every continent, climbing Mount Everest, and even swimming with sharks!
 I also have a soft spot for German Shepherds and am looking forward to welcoming one into my life soon.
 My personal philosophy is rooted in stoicism, valuing discipline, simplicity, and getting things done.